 You can really get a sense that Ms. Applebaum enjoys gardening because gardening makes her “feel grounded.”

 “I was first introduced to landscape design by my grandmother,” says Ms. Applebaum, “it both calmed me and brought me joy.”

 In fact, she started working at Manual Arts because she wants her students “to feel these same emotions as well.”

 Chicas Verdes is made up of four branches.
 There is the Food Access Committee, which is in charge of the school garden and runs the farmers markets.
 There is the Branding committee, which is responsible for providing an accessible source of clothing for students.
 They rely on donated articles of clothing and give them away to those in need during the farmers market.
 Next is the Sustainability Committee.
-They are responsible for promoting composting, recycling, rainwater collection, and hydroponic systems.
+They are responsible for promoting, composting, recycling, collecting rainwater, and maintaining hydroponic systems.
 The last committee is the Marketing Committee, which is responsible for social media, website management, blogging, and community outreach initiatives.

 For anybody who would like to join the Chicas Verdes, you can choose to explore any of the four committees.